 22.04.13.
 Steel mesh fence cordon.
 New Regent St / Armagh St junction view, red zone, abandoned Forsyth Barr / Crowne Plaza Hotel awaited repairs

-New Regent St: Shops were cleaned up, repainted, most were closed.
+New Regent St: Some shops were cleaned up & repainted, most were closed.
 Shop parapets still looked dodgy.
-Since the quakes I was chary of parapets, fixed or not, as so many parapets collapsed during quakes.
-Some closed shops had window wares advertising reopening: maps in a closed map shop; lingerie models in a closed lingerie shop; protest signs by a boarded, dirty, closed shop.
-Clothing designer's materials were locked in the closed shop by the landlady, ever since the 22.02.11 Killer Quake.
-The landlady refused to unlock the shop, release the material, nor repair her Regent St shops.
+Since the quakes, I was chary of parapets, fixed or not, as many parapets collapsed during the quakes.
+Some closed-shops had window-wares advertising reopening: maps in a closed map-shop; lingerie models in a closed lingerie-shop; protest-signs by a boarded, dirty closed-shop.
+A clothing designer's materials were locked in one closed-shop by the landlord, ever since the 22 February 2011 Quake.
+The landlord refused to unlock her shop, release materials, nor repair her Regent St shops.
 2016.
-Only after fellow shop-keeper protests & Council cordoning her tatty shops did the landlady say she would repair her shops.
+After fellow shop-keeper protests & Council cordoning her tatty shops, the landord said she would repair her shops.
 2023.
-The shops would still be unrepaired.
+Her shops were still unrepaired & scruffy!

 22.04.13.
 Portaloos.
 Orange, white, plastic bollards, steel mesh fence cordon.
 S view, reopened New Regent St. Repaired Pacific Tower / Rendezvous Hotel left